Williloo/sus1531/README.md

       <ul>
         <li>Appropriate use of Javascript data structures (arrays, objects, etc.)</li>
         <li>Appropriate style as covered so far in introductory programming.</li>
+        <li>Appropriate layout of files and use of modularity to reduce repetition and improve readability.</li>
+        <li>Through comments/naming it is clear what the code is doing via human reading.
+Error messages aren't marked for quality.</li>
       </ul>
       Whilst we look at your group's work as a whole, if we feel that materially unequal contributions occurred between group members we will assess your individual contribution against this criteria.
     </td>